 - 1. To ensure the most effective control of the pest: - a) Product labels should at all times be carefully read and adhered to. - b) Full recommended rates of registered insecticides should always be used. - c) Ensure good coverage of the target area to maximise contact.

-Crop(s): Brassica
+Crop(s): Brassica, brassica leafy vegetables

 Insect(s): Diamondback moth, Cabbage moth (Plutella xylostella)